 Leveraging their secrets against them can certainly level the playing field in negotiations, but it can still be very difficult to play on that field.
 Sometimes you need an experienced coach in your corner.

-If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, New Jersey, are being sued for $8,000 or more, and want a lawyer to represent you against your creditors, either to fight the debt or make a deal, then call my office at 856-432-4113 or contact me through this site to schedule an appointment to discuss the matter further.
+If you live in New Jersey, are being sued for $10,000 or more, and want a lawyer to represent you to make a deal, then just click this link to schedule a call with me to discuss your case.

 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!